INVESTING vs SAVING

 It's not as crazy as it sounds

 Picture a teenager who gets a job and, instead of blowing every check, puts part of it into an index fund.
 They keep working, keep investing, keep living below their means.
 They pay attention to businesses that look undervalued.
-They learn to cut through the noise and focus on what markets are actually doing, not what the talking heads say.
+They learn to cut through the hype and focus on what markets are actually doing, not what the talking heads on TV say.

 By the time that person is 40, they don't look special from the outside.
 But their portfolio has quietly compounded into something that gives them options most people never get.